top of page

 Urban Native Education Alliance (Chair)

-Sarah is recipient of the University of Washington MAP Distinguished Alumni Award (2016), Pramila Jayapal ‘Community Builder’ (2018), Award, Na’ah Illahee ‘Community Leadership’ Award (2016), and the Martin Luther King Jr. Commemoration Committee ‘Jeri Ware’ Educational Advocacy Award (2020) and Seattle Indian Health Board Adeline Garcia ‘Community Service’ Award 2022.
+Sarah’s dedication has been recognized through numerous awards, including the University of Washington MAP Distinguished Alumni Award (2016), Na’ah Illahee Community Leadership Award (2016), Pramila Jayapal Community Builder Award (2018), Martin Luther King Jr. Commemoration Committee Jeri Ware Educational Advocacy Award (2020), and the Seattle Indian Health Board Adeline Garcia Community Service Award (2022).

 Gordon Mac Dougall